How to Have a Happy Financial Divorce

 After the particulars are worked out, Thorpe recommends using online resources to ease communication regarding shared-parenting schedules and to track and allocate child-related expenses.
 Jamie Yamagata of The Small Business Mom uses a similar method, uploading all children’s expenses to a shared Google Doc with her ex-husband.

 “My ex makes significantly more than I do,” Yamagata says, “so we take the ratio of his pay to my pay, apply that to the monthly total of the kids’ expenses and pay each other back as needed.”

 More than Money

 Sometimes in divorce, especially if it goes to litigation, there is a divisive focus on money that further damages the relationship.
+A key component to having a happy divorce is keeping extraneous fighting to a minimum, but often disagreements on financial issues get in the way.
 Thorpe recommends looking beyond dollars and cents:

 Ways to Settle

 When we think about divorce, the first thing that pops into our minds tends to be a courtroom with a spouse at either table, flanked by their individual lawyers.
 While expensive litigation certainly is one way to settle a divorce, the courtroom is far from the only outlet.